How we score a neighbourhood

 POI quality signal (Google ratings)

 Not all destinations are equal.
 For selected categories only, we use Google Places ratings as a light-weight quality signal so the score reflects lived experience — while still keeping distance as the primary driver.
+Ratings are adjusted using a Bayesian shrinkage formula, which prevents a 5-star place with 3 reviews from outscoring a 4.4-star place with 3,000.

 Flood Safety (public flood awareness data)